stg101/government-updates/README.md

 # Peruvian Authorities Book

-This is a React + Django application where we use the data from [Infogob](https://infogob.jne.gob.pe/) to be able to find, make comments and vote, on major authorities of Peruvian regions.
+This one of my first projects after finishing the bootcamp, a React + Django application where we use the data from [Infogob](https://infogob.jne.gob.pe/) to be able to find, make comments and vote, on major authorities of Peruvian regions.

 ![frames](images/gover.png)